alxHawley/typescript-playwright/README.md

 ## Examples

-Refer to the respective `example.spec.ts` files in each test directory for sample test cases and how to structure your tests.
+Refer to the `.spec.ts` files in each test directory for basic test cases and test structure.

 For more detailed information on Playwright, visit the [Playwright Documentation](https://playwright.dev/docs/intro).